johnruiz24/CIFO/README.md

 ## How to run the program?

-The program must be run using the file run.py
+1. The program must be run using the file run.py

-The folder data must exist on your local directory to be able to run the program
+2. The folder data must exist on your local directory to be able to run the program

-At the end the process the program generates an statisticall summary of the timing of the resolution likewise print some images with the fitness landscape throughout the generations per complexity
+3. At the end the process the program generates an statisticall summary of the timing of the resolution likewise print some images with the fitness landscape throughout the generations per complexity

+## What does the program do?